 Herbivory and environmental degradation caused by feral deer has been listed as a key threatening process in NSW by the NSW Scientific Committee.

 Managing deer in our national parks

-Feral deer can pose a threat to park neighbours and agriculture by competing with livestock for grazing resources, damaging crops and spreading disease.
+Feral deer can pose a threat to park neighbours and agriculture by competing with livestock for grazing resources, dispersing weeds, damaging crops and fences and potentially spreading disease.
 In park land close to urban areas, wild deer can pose a risk to drivers and can damage private gardens and public amenities.